zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-architecture-overview.md

 ## Understanding the Azure Portal Architecture

 The IFRAMEs loaded by the portal are entirely hidden.
-The scripts loaded by these IFRAME interact with the portal using Azure Portal SDK APIs.
-This allows the extensions to provide a consistent, and predictable experience for Azure portal users.
+The scripts loaded by these IFRAMEs interact with the portal using Azure Portal SDK APIs.
+This allows the extensions to provide a consistent, and predictable, experience for Azure portal users.

 When a user visits the Azure portal, extensions will be loaded based on the users subscription.
 Extensions can be loaded asynchronously, and even deactivated when they are not currently in use.